electrikmilk/HTML5-Video-Player/README.md

-HTML5-Video-Widget
+HTML5-VideoPlayer
 ==========
-A fantastic Responsive HTML5 Video Widget with PHP integration solely for accessing video titles and URL's.
+A fantastic Responsive HTML5 video player with PHP integration solely for accessing video titles and URL's.
 Using PHP is not required to use this player.

 I hope that people will not only customize this to be able to have their own sites video player, but that this can be used to teach people about HTML5 video and how to control it.
 Before making this I had no idea how to get the current time or duration of a video, so I really hope this helps other people.